mtotschnig/MyExpenses/README.md

 GPL licenced Android Expense Tracking App.

-*My Expenses* is an Android app designed to keep track of your expenses and incomes, and to export them as QIF files into a desktop finance tool, like <a href="http://www.grisbi.org">Grisbi</a> (Open Source), <a href="http://www.gnucash.org">Gnucash</a> (Open Source), MS Money, Quicken or Wiso Mein Geld.<br />
+*My Expenses* is an Android app designed to keep track of your expenses and income.
 Works on Android 5.0 and above.

 <a href="https://f-droid.org/packages/org.totschnig.myexpenses" target="_blank">
 <img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="90"/></a>